hellstorm-software/Kult-Rising/readme.md

 Known Issues:
 - *when creating a new drone, the drone will spawn, but one will not be placed in the crate*
+- accessing the orbiting camera from the main console will not activate the drones until the drone console has been interacted with directly

 ----------------------------------------------------------